Mindtribe/MTest/README.md

 3. Sometimes OSX can also get messy when it comes to pip.
 To determine your default version of pip, type the following command: which pip

-If you get the output "/usr/local/bin/pip", you can move on to step 4.
+If you get the output "/usr/local/bin/pip", you can move on to the next step.
 If you get no output, that means that you do not have pip installed, in which case, you can simply install it using the following command: sudo easy_install pip

 If you get any other output, you must remove all existing pip packages and reinstall pip.
 To do this, cd into the directory where pip currently exists, which should be apparent from the output of "which pip", and then run the following command: sudo rm -rf pip